saptak/saptak.github.io/_posts/2015-08-11-mirroring-datasets-hadoop-clusters-apache-falcon.markdown

 [Download Hortonworks Sandbox](http://hortonworks.com/products/hortonworks-sandbox/#install)

-##### Run Sandbox and connect to it from SSH

-Let’s open a shell to our Sandbox through SSH:
+Once you have download the Hortonworks sandbox and run the VM, open a commandline shell to our Sandbox through SSH:

 ![](https://www.dropbox.com/s/tzsxvsnxfo26jn7/Screenshot_2015-04-13_07_58_43.png?dl=1)